Total Hip Replacement

 Recovery & Rehabilitation

-After hip replacement surgery, physiotherapy plays a key role in restoring strength, flexibility, and mobility.
-With proper rehabilitation, most patients return to an active lifestyle, including walking, climbing stairs, driving, and in many cases, low-impact sports.
+After hip replacement surgery, physiotherapy plays a major role in restoring strength, flexibility, and mobility.
+With the right rehabilitation plan, most patients can return to walking, climbing stairs, driving, and in many cases low-impact recreational activities with greater comfort and confidence.